Table Of Contents (Click For Quick Navigation)

 Another Top Pick

+Moving onto our third pick for the best canon camera for wildlife.
 The EOS 80D is a menacing, well-rounded multimedia DSLR that is solidly built for the outdoors.
 Its ergonomics and design is typical of the Canon brand which redounds to nothing less than easy, comfortable functionality with an array of external controls.
 The higher-resolution 24-megapixel sensor gives it a strong fighting chance to compete with the fiercest rivals.

 Our actual tests validated the 3rd best ranking of the EOS 80D in our view.
 In Raw files, this beast emitted faint noise but had better high ISO performance The camera received an upgrade in the AF department, coming from the 70D’s 19-point system to a hefty 45-point.
 Canon retained the Dual Pixel CMOS AF technology to boost the 80D’s live view shooting experience, in stills and video.